jamesreaco/next-sanity-theme/README.md

 #### Embedded Sanity Studio

-Sanity Studio is embedded into the project meaning you can access it via http://localhost:3000/studio in development and https://yourwebsite.com/studio in production.
+Sanity Studio is embedded into the project meaning you can access it via http://localhost:3000/admin in development and https://yourwebsite.com/admin in production.

 #### Contact Form (SendGrid API)
-Portfolio Site comes integrated with the [SendGrid](https://sendgrid.com/) API for contact form submissions (free API Key is required).
+Integrated with the [SendGrid](https://sendgrid.com/) API for contact form submissions (free API Key is required).

 ---